digilus/latex-for-facebook/README.md

 ### Announcement
 **tl;dr**: Looking for new maintainer.
 Contact me `gmunkhbaatarmn@gmail.com`

 In beginning I made this for my friend.
-But surprisingly many people uses this.
+But surprisingly many people use this.
 Now I don't have enough time for this extension.
 If you want to maintain this extension I like to give you this extension's full access.